PAIDiPaidThis.com

 Why the price varies so much

 The price gap between at-home and in-practice options mostly comes down to supervision and how mild the case is.
-At-home brands run a lean model, taking impressions or scans by post or in a quick studio visit, then shipping all your aligners at once with remote check-ins, which keeps their fee down.
-In-practice Invisalign costs more because a dentist examines your mouth in person, takes x-rays if needed, and adjusts the plan as your teeth move.
-Case complexity still drives everything, so a small front-teeth tweak sits at the cheaper end while a fuller correction pushes the price up and often needs the clinic route.
-Location and brand marketing also nudge the numbers, and some at-home services add fees for extra aligner sets if your teeth do not track as planned.
+At-home brands run a lean model: they take impressions or scans by post or in a quick studio visit, then ship all your aligners at once with remote check-ins rather than face-to-face appointments, and that lower overhead is what keeps their fee down.
+In-practice Invisalign costs more because a dentist examines your mouth in person, takes x-rays if needed, and adjusts the plan as your teeth actually move, which takes their time across the course of treatment rather than just at the start.
+Case complexity still drives everything underneath that: a small front-teeth tweak sits at the cheaper end of both routes, while a fuller correction needs closer supervision and often rules out the at-home route altogether.
+Who owns and runs the provider matters too.
+Some at-home brands are backed by dental chains with clinicians reviewing scans remotely, others are lighter operations with less clinical oversight built in, and that difference in staffing shows up in both the price and the safety net you get.
+Location plays a part on the in-practice side, since clinics in more expensive areas carry higher costs that feed into their fees, and brand marketing nudges the numbers on both sides regardless of what's actually included.
+On top of all that, some at-home services add fees for extra aligner sets if your teeth do not track as planned, which is the kind of cost that only shows up after you've already signed up.

 How to pay less

-• Book a consultation with a private dentist first to check your case is genuinely mild before choosing at-home.
+• Book a consultation with a private dentist first to check your case is genuinely mild before committing to an at-home kit.
+A short paid check-up is cheaper than aligners that do not fit the case.

-• Compare the total cost including retainers and any refinement sets, not just the headline figure.
+• Compare the total cost including retainers and any refinement sets, not just the headline figure quoted on the website.

-• Look for at-home brands that include a real clinical assessment rather than photos alone.
+• Look for at-home brands that include a real clinical assessment, scans, x-rays where needed, a person looking in your mouth, rather than photos alone.

-• If you go in-practice, ask about finance plans to spread the higher fee over months.
+• If you go in-practice, ask about finance plans to spread the higher fee over months instead of paying it in one go.

 Common questions